Rishav-R03/resume/README.md

-# 📄 Rishav Raj – Backend & DevOps Engineer
+# 📄 Rishav Raj – Backend Engineer

 Welcome!
 I'm **Rishav Raj**, a passionate Backend & DevOps Engineer who loves building scalable systems, automating infrastructure, and thinking like an engineer, not just a developer.